pankajpuri/spalkTechTest/README.md

 ## If you want to run the client side and use API from mpegts-Parser-API-Node
 - Enter `node server.js` in the terminal under mpegts-Parser-API-Node for example:`mpegts-Parser-API-Node% node server.js`
 - Right click on the `client` and click on Open in integerated terminal or navgiate to client folder
+- Component folder is under source folder which contains the main frontend for the client side view.
+- Styles folder contains `uploadStream.css` which contain styles for uploadStream.js file.
+- services folder contain `httpService.js` which contain `uploadMedia` function that handles the http request.
+-
 - Install NPM packages

  `npm install`